How well do you manage disagreement?

 We thrive on helping organisations and individuals within them deliver high performance outcomes.
 Organisational health and performance is our passion!

-We work at the intersection of strategy, change, leadership and culture, frequently customising our evidence-based advisory and development services to our clients' context for high quality outcomes.Work We've Done
+We work at the intersection of strategy, change, leadership and culture, frequently customising our evidence-based advisory and development services to our clients' context for very high quality outcomes.Work We've Done

 When a company with operations in Australia and Asia was acquired by a European interest, they wanted to partner with a consultant firm that could provide them with an interrelated suite of services including: strategic thinking and business planning; leadership development; change management; and cultural intelligence.
 To secure this ‘one stop shop’ they came to UGM.
 We worked with the Australian executive team for more than a year but also worked closely with the Asian executive team, bringing the two together to agree on their purpose and promise going forward.
 The next step focused on helping them work well with their new ‘owners’, based in Europe.
 Specific programs were developed to tackle the challenges facing, for instance, staff from Europe operating in China and Australians managing up to the European Headquarters, embedding new approaches in an inclusive, high performance culture.
 The company met and exceeded their financial targets, with both CEO and CFO winning awards.
 The HR Director during the transition expressed the company’s gratitude to UGM, and commented on the enduring legacy of skills left within the company, as a result of our work